mamengyiyi/Autotuned-Decision-Transformer/README.md

 ## Rethinking Decision Transformer via Hierarchical Reinforcement Learning

-This is the original implementation for paper
+This is the official implementation for paper